Big Data Tools

 For the basic operations with the servers, use the window toolbar:

-Only for file storages.
-Display the server content in a separate file viewer.
+Only for storages.
+Open the storage in a separate tab of your editor

 If you have any questions regarding the Big Data Tools plugin, click the Support link and select one of the available options.
 You can join the support Slack channel, submit a ticket in the YouTrack system, or copy the support email to send your question.